 Capivasertib is an orally available precision cancer medicine that inhibits the serine/threonine protein kinase AKT.
 A wide range of cancers show dysregulated PI3K/AKT/mTOR signaling due to mutations in multiple signaling components.
 By targeting AKT, a key component in the PIK3/AKT signaling network, capivasertib can decrease cancer cell growth and spread.
-The PI3K/AKT pathway is frequently activated in TNBC and is associated with resistance to chemotherapy
+The PI3K/AKT pathway is frequently activated in Triple Negative Breast Cancer (TNBC) and is associated with resistance to chemotherapy

 About the PAKT Clinical Trial

-In this clinical study 140 women with advanced TNBC were treated with paclitaxel chemotherapy without or without capivasertib as first-line therapy in women with previously untreated, metastatic TNBC and directly compared.
+In this clinical study 140 women with previously untreated advanced TNBC received paclitaxel chemotherapy without or without capivasertib as their initial treatment and directly compared.
 The majority of women had previously failed adjuvant or neoadjuvant chemotherapy, including prior taxane-based therapy in over 50% of the patients.

-With a median follow-up of 18.2 months the median duration without cancer progression was 5.5 months in the capivasertib treated patients compared to 3.6 months for those treated with chemotherapy only.
-The average survival duration was 19.1 months in the capivasertib group compared with 12.6 months for those treated with chemotherapy without capivasertib.
+With a median follow-up of 18.2 months the median duration of survival without cancer progression was 5.5 months for the capivasertib treated patients compared to 3.6 months for those treated with chemotherapy only.
+The average overall survival duration was 19.1 months in the capivasertib group compared with 12.6 months for those treated with chemotherapy without capivasertib.